 Upper Canada Land Petitions– great resource for tracking down people who petitioned for land in Upper Canada between 1763-1865

-Documentary History of the War of 1812 by Cruikshank (Parts 1 & 2 including index)- digital book, this is a searchable document of the history by Cruikshank written at the turn of the 20th century.
+Documentary History of the War of 1812 by Cruikshank (Part 2) - digital book, this is a searchable document of the history by Cruikshank written at the turn of the 20th century.
 The series is made of a series of primary documents written during the War of 1812 that pertain to the invasion, loss and recapturing of the land near the Niagara Frontier.

 Niagara Parks Commission – Chippawa Battlefield Park - introductory site and for visitation purposes